The Contact Tracing API Is a Mobile Platform Inflection

 Why this is a platform-engineering event

+The cooperation is the news.
 Apple and Google have not coordinated at the platform layer in a meaningful way since the original 2007-2008 mobile-OS divergence.
-They both expose Bluetooth APIs.
-They both expose location.
-They both expose proximity.
-The cross-platform protocols they support (Bluetooth Low Energy, the GATT profile model, BTLE advertising) are protocols Apple and Google adopt because the Bluetooth SIG defines them, not because the two companies designed them together.
+They both expose Bluetooth, location, and proximity APIs, but the cross-platform protocols they support (Bluetooth Low Energy, the GATT profile model, BTLE advertising) are protocols they adopt because the Bluetooth SIG defines them, not because the two companies designed them together.
 The cultural assumption in mobile engineering is that the two platforms diverge by design. iOS is Apple's, Android is Google's, and any cross-platform capability is the developer's problem.

 Ben Thompson framed this as a platform-power event.
 Only the two OS owners could have shipped a working Bluetooth proximity layer that ran in the background, because both companies had to open up Bluetooth scanning under conditions they normally restrict.
-The decision to ship the protocol decentralized, and to make the OS-level background scanning available only to apps that used the Apple-Google framework, was a constraint imposed on every downstream public-health authority.
+The decision to ship the protocol decentralized, and to make OS-level background scanning available only to apps that used the Apple-Google framework, was a constraint imposed on every downstream public-health authority.
 The two companies are effectively writing the terms of a global public-health protocol, in eleven days, by virtue of owning the OS.

 For mobile platform engineers, this is the same dynamic that has always governed our work, just visible in a more dramatic context.
 The OS makers decide what is possible.
 The cooperation visible in this API is the new ceiling for what cross-platform platform-engineering can look like when both companies want it badly enough.
+The next time a feature needs to work consistently between iOS and Android, the question is not whether the OS makers can cooperate.
+It is whether they want to badly enough, and that is a different conversation.

 The privacy-by-design architecture is the durable lesson